Skip to content

 What it is

-Ollama Benchmark CLI is a tool for benchmarking local models running on Ollama.
-It measures tokens-per-second and response latency for different models on your specific hardware.
+Ollama Benchmark CLI is a specialized tool for measuring the inference performance of local LLMs running on Ollama.
+It provides detailed metrics for tokens-per-second (TPS), latency, and processing times, allowing users to objectively compare how different models perform on their specific hardware (GPU/CPU/RAM).

 What problem it solves